itsnayabsd/website/_drafts/getting-started-c.md

 ## Memory management
 Initialized data, uninitialized data, stack etc. Global variable initialized with uninitialized. ex : a.h have `int num` and b.c and c.c using that header file.
 What if `int num = 6`. compile error will be generated.
 Then how this data is being stored?

+If the variable is not automatic, initialization is done before the program execution.
 ## Data types
 The size of data types are machine-dependent.
 How?